-Leeswood Community Council is scheduled to meet 11 times each year, generally on the first Tuesday of each month (except August).
+Leeswood and Pontblyddyn Community Council is scheduled to meet 11 times each year, generally on the first Tuesday of each month (except August).
 Each meeting starts at 6.30pm with a 10 minute report from the local police representative.
 Members of the public and press are allowed to attend the Council meetings proper by prior arrangement with the clerk, but are only allowed to speak by invitation.
 Meetings are normally held in the Council Meeting Room at Leeswood Community Centre, Leeswood.
 The AGM of the Community Council is held during the month of May in which new Officers are elected to serve for the next twelve months.

 The main matters that the Community Council are responsible for include: